 First off, I wanted to give a big shout out to an app that is so under-utilised (or not even known by fellow vegans!) called Happy Cow.
-I have mentioned it in this post before, but for those of you that haven’t read it, I am compelled to share it with you because without it, we would have wasted so much time and energy searching for where to go (in addition to all the wonderful suggestions we got from our readers).
+I have mentioned it in this post before, but for those of you that haven’t read it, I am compelled to share it with you because, without it, we would have wasted so much time and energy searching for where to go (in addition to all the wonderful suggestions we got from our readers).
 And no, we are not being paid to say this, they have just created a really valuable source that everyone should know about!

 Our trip itinerary was spending about 3-5 days on average in each city, eating through some of the most amazing vegan food you can find.
 I wanted to share them with you because when we came back home, reality hit that Australia, in particularly Canberra, has a long way to go.
-Unlike our Europe trip, food was a plenty and we really enjoyed scouting it out!
+Unlike our Europe trip, food was aplenty and we really enjoyed scouting it out!
 It wasn’t a mad race to find one place that was an hour away from everything.

-We started out our trip in LA, having never been there before, we had no idea what to expect.
+We started out our trip to LA, having never been there before, we had no idea what to expect.
 One piece of advice that we did take was to hire a car as everything is quite spread out.
 Five key things we noticed about LA:

 - The air is pretty polluted

-- Tap water is definitely not for drinking
+- Tap water is not for drinking

 - It’s not as glamorous as it appears

 *I was amazed by the amount of fresh produce and food, in general, that was organic.
 I did start to think that the quality of the certification body may not be as strict as it is back here in Australian.
 Some of the fresh produce that we saw that was labelled organic looked a little too shiny, big and perfect to be organic and naturally that size.
 No wonder so many cafes and restaurants can be 100% organic.
 In our city, we only have one, that also happens to be vegan, but I think they use organic where possible.
 This cafe seems to be influenced by what we saw in America.